 To scroll through and review the waypoint list:

-- 1. Highlight the 'Waypoints' option from the main menu page and press ...... - 2.
-Use the keypad to scroll through the list in the desired direction. - 3.
-Press to review the highlighted waypoint. - 4.
-Press to return to the list.
+- 2. Use the keypad to scroll through the list in the desired direction.

+- 3. Press to review a highlighted waypoint.

+- 4. Press to return to the list.

 To delete an individual waypoint from the list: